Mindbaz/awesome-opensource-email/README.md

 ### Other

--[Can I email](https://github.com/hteumeuleu/caniemail) - Can I email… Support tables for HTML and CSS in emails.
+- [Can I email](https://github.com/hteumeuleu/caniemail) - Can I email… Support tables for HTML and CSS in emails.

 ## Editing